Maddoxkkm/WoTB_SerBot/docs/readme.md

 ### IGN - In-game name

 Self-Explanatory.
-You need to use your In Game Name to check.
+You need to use a player's In Game Name to check their statistics.
+In the future I am thinking of adding a way to link a player's WGID to Discord Account, so you are able to check your own statistics (and possibly others) easily.

 ### Common Question about MGR 2.2 - what is this?